Upgrading from MySQL 5.7 to 8.0 with rollback

 All environments are MySQL 5.7.

-Before upgrading DB01, you can add it to the replication so that you can use it as a fallback environment in case of an emergency.
+Before upgrading DB01, you can add it to the replication and use it as a fallback environment in case of an emergency.
 However, adding a full version from the master to the slave is not officially recommended by MySQL.

 Detailed upgrade instructions

-These are detailed steps for upgrading using DB01~03 above.
+These are detailed steps for upgrading using DB01 to 03 above.

-This time, we will include DB01 in the replication as a fallback environment.
+This time, DB01 will be included in the replication as a fallback environment.

 1. [DB02,DB03] Replacing MySQL yum repo and importing GPG key